erickndava/erickndava.github.io/_posts/2025-06-23-Week-0-Grasping-the-Basics-Scratch.md

 subject to some requirements.
 This caught me off guard a bit as I was expecting  to solve a pre-determined problem.
 I eventually settled on an falling  object avoidance game - *Save Gobo*.

 Some takeaways I got from this challenge
-- Enough **knowledge of the solution development environment** (language) can be a barrier to the speed at which one can implement the solution.
+- Not enough **knowledge of the solution development environment** (language) can be a barrier to a speed implementation of a solution.

 *I came to understand the need to read documentation to know what's available and as to what a tool/ function does and what it is most useful for.
-Often I had to read-up/ review the lecture, to find out how to do achieve a particular output.*
+Often I had to read-up/ review the lecture, to find out how to do achieve a particular objective.*

 - As you keep **iterating the solution,** the approach to a particular goal changes, often improves.